-This assessment will take the form of a professional discussion based on the assignment, which will be structured to provide the apprentice with the opportunity to evidence their competence and fully cover all of the KSBs.
+This assessment will take the form of a professional discussion based on their portfolio, which will be structured to provide the apprentice with the opportunity to evidence their competence and fully cover all of the KSBs.

-It will explore the content of the assignment, together with how it was produced, providing validation for the assessor of what has been submitted.
+It will explore the content of the portfolio, together with how it was produced, providing validation for the assessor of what has been submitted.